eavelardev/epimldev-inference/README.md

 ## Device behavior

-* The inference process uses 2 minutes of IMU data.
+* The inference process uses 2 seconds of IMU data.
 The frequency of the inference can be defined depending on the user's needs.
 We played with values between 50 to 200 ms.

 * A method to activate the seizure flag was created considering a continuous number of inferences with a seizure as an output, to avoid false positive peaks.